-- (a) the Corporation must pass a Special Resolution by a 75% majority at a General Meeting; - (b) if the Corporation is a Regional Corporation, the Corporation must seek the advice of the Noongar Boodja Trustee on whether the proposed changes will affect the Corporation's eligibility to remain as a Regional Corporation.
+- (a) the Corporation must pass a Special Resolution by a 75% majority at a General Meeting; - (b) if the Corporation is the Central Services Corporation, the Corporation must seek the advice of the Noongar Boodja Trustee on whether the proposed changes will affect the Corporation's eligibility to remain as the Central Services Corporation.
 This advice must be provided to the Members prior to the General Meeting at which the proposed changes are to be considered; - (c) the Corporation must lodge certain documents under rule 24.2; - (d) the Registrar must make certain decisions in respect of the change and, if appropriate, must register the change.